16 Fun Things to Do in Idaho Springs Colorado From a Digital Nomad Who Lived There

 3. Get some discounted outdoor wear

 You know how people say to go to thrift stores in wealthy neighborhoods to have a better chance at finding designer goods?
 This is kind of the same principle–if you go to the consignment shops in outdoorsy areas, you will get your fill of affordable fleece, ski pants, heavy coats, and accessories.
-There are a few amazing consignment shops on Miner Street where you can find your next cute hiking outfit!
+The Miner Street consignment shops are goldmines (pun intended) for cute hiking fits.

 4. Check out the Charlie Taylor Water Wheel